Concepts and Principles Lead Auditor

-Understanding the fundamentals of information management is crucial in today’s data-driven construction industry.
-The LICQual ISO 19650-1:2018 – Concepts and Principles course is designed to provide professionals with a deep understanding of how to implement effective information management in the context of Building Information Modelling (BIM).
-This internationally recognized standard sets the foundation for managing information throughout the lifecycle of built assets, from conception to completion and operation.
+In today’s data-driven construction industry, learners with a strong understanding of information management are essential for project success.
+The LICQual ISO 19650-1:2018 – Concepts and Principles course equips learners with the knowledge and skills to implement effective information management within the context of Building Information Modelling (BIM).
+This internationally recognized standard provides a structured framework for managing information throughout the lifecycle of built assets, from initial conception to operation.

 Course Overview